YannMoari/YannMoari/README.md

 - 🌱 Currently learning MySQL and C# to broaden my full-stack capabilities.
 - 🚀 Passionate about optimizing web performance and enhancing user experiences.
 - 📅 Over 7 years of experience in the industry.
-- 🇫🇷 Born and raised in France, studied in Paris, now living in Cyprus since 2008.

 ## FAQ